citrix/sample-scripts/README.md

 # sample-scripts
-A repository that contains scripts that can be used within Citrix documentation.
+A repository that contains scripts that can be used within Citrix Product documentation.